BAlmeidaS/zettelkasten/Zettelkasten/Hierarchical clustering.md

 tags:
   - machine-learning
 ---
-*Hierarchical clustering* creates a tree of clusters called a [[dendogram]], which represents the relationships among the data points.
+*Hierarchical clustering* is a type of [[hard clustering]], it creates a tree of clusters called a [[dendogram]], which represents the relationships among the data points.

 **It does not require specifying the number of clusters in advance**.